 Having a system in place to orient new employees does several important things for your business.
 First, it ensures each employee hears the important information and completes all the necessary forms.
 This saves you from problems down the road when an important form is missing or some important policy does not get communicated.
 Second, having a system in place saves you from having to reinvent the wheel each time a new employee comes onboard—a checklist will save you time and give your business a professional, organized feel.
 Finally, in the event that you are unable to do the orientation...
 Read more

-A video from the Farm Manager Video Series Learn about methods to prevent sexual harassment on your farm, and to how to identify and handle it if it occurs.
-University of New Hampshire's Pat McCabe discusses how farmers can protect your business by promoting a work environment free of sexually inappropriate behavior, making sure your workers know what types of behavior is expected of them, providing resources and support to all of your workers and knowing your state's laws.
+Following are resources you can use to prevent sexual harassment on your farm, and to respond to it if need be.
+Farm Manager Video Series: Preventing Sexual Harassment Learn about methods to prevent sexual harassment on your farm, and to how to identify and handle it if it occurs.
+University of New Hampshire's Pat McCabe discusses how farmers can protect your business by promoting a work environment free of sexually inappropriate behavior, making sure your workers know what types of behavior is expected of them, providing resources and support to all of your...
+Read more

 From the University of Maine Cooperative Extension, this checklist can help you identify and share information about farm chores and their importance to farm operations.
 The checklist is oriented to livestock farms, but can easily be adapted other kinds of operations.
 Use it help inform regular employees -- and relief help in the case of an emergency....
 Read more